JoshOrndorff/recipes/src/intro/motivation.md

 git clone https://github.com/substrate-developer-hub/recipes
 ```

-As you read through the book, practice compiling and testing recipes in `recipes/kitchen`.
-The truth is that you can't learn how to code by reading about it, or *at least I can't*.
-Play with the code in the kitchen, extract patterns, and apply them to a problem that you want to solve!
+As you read through the book, practice compiling and testing recipes in [`recipes/kitchen`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen).
+You can't learn how to code by reading about it -- play with the code in the kitchen, extract patterns, and apply them to a problem that you want to solve!

 You can read the book chronologically or jump around.
 Personally, I prefer jumping around, but people learn in different ways :)